-County Farms includes the business transferred from Norfolk Energy Futures Ltd. The forecast surplus is £1.107m, an increase of £0.458m since the previous report entirely due to the identification of capitalisation opportunities.
+County Farms includes the business transferred from Norfolk Energy Futures Ltd. The forecast surplus is £0.950m, £0.547m better than budget largely due to the identification of capitalisation opportunities.
+Outturn forecasting takes account of half year tenant invoicing to be raised in February 2019, and foreseeable maintenance costs.